 Can I Use RAM as VRAM?

-Some users will have much more RAM than they do VRAM, and it might be more RAM than they ever think they’ll need.
-If this is the case for you, you may want to dedicate some of your RAM as a stand-in for the lower value of the VRAM that you have.
+Some users will have much more RAM than VRAM, and it might be more RAM than they ever think they’ll need.
+If this is the case for you, you may want to dedicate some of your RAM as a stand-in for the lower value of your VRAM.

 Whether you can do this might depend on the kind of graphics architecture that you have in your system.
-The reason for this is that your GPU needs to be robust enough to handle the rendering some games have in mind.
+This is because your GPU needs to be robust enough to handle the rendering some games have in mind.

 Additionally, you don’t really convert RAM to VRAM.
-What can happen is that a GPU that is sufficiently advanced may be able to swap between its own memory and the system memory as needed.
+What can happen is that a sufficiently advanced GPU may be able to swap between its own memory and the system memory as needed.

 Can You Have More VRAM Than RAM?